Melodic-Mind/Note-Art/README.md

 // Note

-const A = new Note(note: 'a', octave: 4)
+const A = new Note('a', 4)

 console.log(A)      // A4

 console.log(A.frequency) // outputs 440

-const fourth = A.interval(5) // fourth is the note E with octave 5
+const fourth = A.interval(5) // calculate 5 semitones up - fourth is the note E with octave 5

 console.log(fourth) // E4